 So, what's the first step you would be wondering?
 If you thought it was all about picking the right photographer then you need to reconsider.
-Don't get me wrong here, the decision to hire a best photographer is undoubtedly a crucial decision (we will cover this point in detail in the next blog) but, before that the first step is to really ask yourself how should my ideal wedding photographs look like ?
+Don't get me wrong here, the decision to hire the best wedding photographer is undoubtedly a crucial decision (we will cover this point in detail in the next blog) but, before that the first step is to really ask yourself how should my ideal wedding photographs look like ?
 If you are wondering why should this question be so important.
 The answer is, starting with the end in mind is a powerful tool to get instant purpose and clarity at anything.
 I have been shooting weddings for almost a decade now and i have photographed many many brides.
 What i have found is that all brides who have this kind of upfront clarity are much more likely to get what they want.

 After-all, why would you want to risk one of the most important days of your life?
 By doing this little exercise you will be better off than 90% of the other brides who would not do it start with this important question.